Econundrums/NFL-Arrests-Database/README.md

                            'OUTCOME' = OUTCOME, stringsAsFactors = FALSE)
 ```

 Note that in the "OUTCOME" column of the dataframe there are many entries with the sentence "Resolution undetermined."
 These are players who have yet to be deemed guilty or not guilty.
-For my purpose, I need to remove these players from the database since I only care about players with known verdicts.
-The following piece of code will accomplish this.
+For my purpose, it's best to remove these players from the database since only players with known verdicts are of importance.
+The following piece of code will accomplish this, as well as define an empty column titled "GUILTY" (which will be elaborated on below).

 ```R